 Business travel, traditionally a significant driver of expenses on our platform, has been severely curtailed during the pandemic with complex regional effects as lockdowns were put in place and altered rapidly.
 As a result of the pull-back in travel related expenses and other expenses that were not generated in a work from home environment, many of our customers that remained on our platform had fewer employees incurring expenses on a monthly basis in 2020.
-After a steady increase in paid members over multiple years (see figure below), the number of paid members on our platform declined 14% from 748,000 in the quarter ended March 31, 2020 to 641,000 in the quarter ended June 30, 2020 and has remained near this level through the quarter ended March 31, 2021.
+After a steady increase in paid members over multiple years (see figure below), the number of paid members on our platform declined 14% from 748,000 in the quarter ending March 31, 2020 to 641,000 in the quarter ending June 30, 2020.
 Our activity is still recovering from May 2020 as the United States and certain other parts of the world continue to rebound from COVID-19.
-The amount of expenses incurred by the paid members remaining on our platform has also declined as a result of the factors stated above.
-While activity decreased and remains at lower levels than pre-pandemic, our revenue only declined until the quarter ended June 30, 2020.
-This initial adverse impact on revenue was mitigated by the prevalence of our annual contracts and minimum user requirements in those contracts as well as a price change that became effective in May 2020.
+The amount of expenses incurred by the paid members remaining on our platform has also declined.
 We introduced the Expensify Card in 2020, immediately before the pandemic.
 Given the decline in the volume of expenses and potential customers' reluctance to adopt a new card in this unusual environment, growth from monetizing the transactions from the Expensify Card has taken longer than anticipated, but the rate of adoption is increasing despite the COVID headwinds.